-- Additional finished space and at least $16.5 million for a community hub of 70,000 square feet as envisioned by the multi-stakeholder 18-member Community Hub Visioning Group who consulted with approximately 450 diverse local residents over a 10-month period.
+Additional finished space and at least $16.5 million for a community hub of 70,000 square feet as envisioned by the multi-stakeholder 18-member Community Hub Visioning Group who consulted with approximately 450 diverse local residents over a 10-month period.
 These funds must be additional to the $7 million already allocated to the hub by the previous provincial government.

-- Additional land (minimum additional 0.5 acre, which we estimate is valued at approximately $7 million) for public green space to relieve current and future overuse pressures on Dufferin Grove Park and the loss of well-used public tennis courts and basketball courts on the site.
+Additional land (minimum additional 0.5 acre, which we estimate is valued at approximately $7 million) for public green space to relieve current and future overuse pressures on Dufferin Grove Park and the loss of well-used public tennis courts and basketball courts on the site.

-- Additional funds of at least $10 million for the rebuild of Bloor Collegiate to ensure the school will adequately serve future students and will remain a resource for community celebrations, public meetings, and showcases of student efforts.
-We agree with the local school community that current enrollment projections do not account for the massive residential growth in our area.
+Additional funds of at least $10 million for the rebuild of Bloor Collegiate to ensure the school will adequately serve future students and will remain a resource for community celebrations, public meetings, and showcases of student efforts.
+We agree with the local school community that current enrolment projections do not account for the massive residential growth in our area.
 Current provincial funding formula does not provide sufficient funds to build a school of adequate size for our growing population.
 The Province has not committed adequate funding for the rebuild.

 The estimated cost of these community assets is $48.5 million, which is less than half the $121 million sale price of these public lands.

 The Toronto District School Board (TDSB) is the owner of the Bloor-Dufferin school lands which included: Kent Senior Public School (closed in 2012), Bloor Collegiate Institute and Brockton High School (closed in 1995), along with the green spaces used by these schools and the local community.
-It was via the Toronto Lands Corporation, a subsidiary of the TDSB that the lands were sold to the Developer.
+It was via the Toronto Lands Corporation, a subsidiary of the TDSB, that the lands were sold to the developer.

 The City of Toronto will naturally be heavily involved with respect to planning approvals.
-However, the City has also mandated that a licensed child care centre be included as part of the development process and will be watching closely to ensure that this commitment is kept and met by the Developer.
+However, the City has also mandated that a licensed child care centre be included as part of the development process and will be watching closely to ensure that this commitment is kept and met by the developer.

 Under the previous government, the Province partnered with the TDSB on the new school and committed $20 million to support the construction of a new high school (replacing Bloor Collegiate Institute and Alpha II).
-Also, as part of it’s general Community Hub mandate, the province promised up to 30,000 square feet dedicated to community hub use.
+Also, as part of its general Community Hub mandate, the province promised up to 30,000 square feet dedicated to community hub use.

 Your voice will be even more important in this municipal chaos.
 Ask questions about our community and how the development of Bloor Dufferin can help preserve our educational assets, social diversity and cultural heritage.

-The developer is Capital Developments.
+The developer of the school lands is Capital Developments.
 According to the TDSB’s press release in December, 2016: “Capital Developments is a recipient of Project of the Year at the 2016 BILD awards, the industry’s highest project level distinction, for the Art Shoppe Lofts + Condos, a 650 unit development with 80,000 square feet of retail in the Yonge & Eglinton area.
 Capital Developments has partnered with Timbercreek Asset Management and Metropia to provide an in-depth and experienced multi-faceted approach to developing the Bloor- Dufferin site.
 Capital Developments’s core team includes Hariri Pontarini (architect), Bousfields (urban planner) and Savira Cultural + Capital Projects (cultural consultant).”